sodascience/metasyn/docs/paper/paper.md

 └─────┴────────┴─────┴────────┴──────────┘
 ```

-[^1]: This `polars` dataframe can be easily converted to a `pandas` dataframe using `df_syn.to_pandas()`

 # Plug-ins and automatic privacy
-In addition to its core features, the `metasyn` package allows for plug-ins: packages that alter the distribution fitting behaviour.
+The `metasyn` package also allows for plug-ins: packages that alter the distribution fitting behaviour.
 Through this system, privacy guarantees can be built into `metasyn` ([privacy plug-in template](https://github.com/sodascience/metasyn-privacy-template)) and additional distributions can be supported ([distribution plug-in template](https://github.com/sodascience/metasyn-distribution-template)).
 The [`metasyn-disclosure-control`](https://github.com/sodascience/metasyn-disclosure-control) plug-in implements output guidelines from Eurostat [@bond2015guidelines] by including micro-aggregation.
 In this way, information transfer from the sensitive real data to the synthetic public data can be further limited.
-Disclosure control is done as follows:
+Disclosure control is performed as follows:

 ```python
 from metasyn import MetaFrame